Copilot

 For consumption-based products

-Consumption-based products require usage estimation, and usage estimation is inherently uncertain until you have real data to work with.
+Consumption-based products require usage estimation, which is inherently uncertain until you have real data from your own environment.

 The best approach is to start with pilots.
 Run a small deployment for two to three months, measure actual consumption, and then extrapolate with a safety margin built in.